jenkinsci/gitlab-plugin/src/docker/README.md

 In order to test the plugin on different versions of `GitLab` and `Jenkins` you may want to use `Docker` containers.
 # Quick test environment setup using Docker for Linux/amd64

-An example docker-compose file is available at `gitlab-plugin/src/docker` which allows to set up instances of the latest `GitLab` and `Jenkins` versions for linux/amd64.
+An example docker-compose file is available at `gitlab-plugin/src/docker` which the user can use to set up instances of the latest `GitLab` version and latest `Jenkins` LTS version for linux/amd64.

 If they don't already exist, create the following directories and make sure the user that Docker is running as owns them:
 * /srv/docker/gitlab/postgresql